pubannotation/pubannotation-map/README.md

 # pubannotation-map

 # Introduction
-PubAnnotation Map is a zoomable treemap to visualise and discover the hierarchical data from <a href="http://pubannotation.org">PubAnnotation</a>.
+PubAnnotation Map is a zoomable <a href="https://en.wikipedia.org/wiki/Treemapping">treemap</a> to display and discover the hierarchical data from <a href="http://pubannotation.org">PubAnnotation</a>.